 Educational Requirements: Master’s degree in Social Work, Counseling, or a related field and must maintain all licenses and credentials.
 Participate in continuing education and maintain licensure.

 Benefits: Paid time off, paid holidays, Health, vision, dental, and life insurance.
 Physical Environment: The physical environment is an office building.
+Private, furnished office is available.
 The position requires the ability to sit at a desk, work on a computer and do some light lifting.
 The position may involve some travel for meetings and training purposes.
 All employees must have no criminal convictions (felonies/crimes) of child abuse/neglect or violent crimes and no listing as a perpetrator on the Department of Human Services Central Registry.
 Small Talk Children’s Advocacy Center will employ the crisis counselor in accordance with all state and federal laws, including but not limited to, Equal Employment Opportunity and the American Disabilities Act Laws